 Assisting Patients With Migraines, Blepharospasm, & Other Light-Sensitive Conditions

-Fl-41 is a rose colored filter that we have found to be useful in patients with migraine headaches, blepharospasm, and other light-sensitive conditions.
-FL-41 was first described in a research project that took place in Birmingham, England.
+The FL-41filter is a ‘boysenberry-ish’ colored tint that we have found to be useful in patients with migraine headaches, blepharospasm, light triggered seizures, CVS (Computer Vision Syndrome) and other light-sensitive/triggered conditions.
+FL-41 was first described in a research project that took place in Birmingham, England in the early 90’s.
 In this study, children with migraine headaches wore FL-41 filtered spectacles.
-The researchers found that wearing FL-41 improved the light sensitivity in these children and also the frequency and severity of their migraine headaches.
-Since that time, we have successfully used FL-41 filtered lenses at the Moran Eye Center to treat this and other conditions.
+The researchers found that wearing the FL-41 filter improved the light sensitivity in these children, as well as lessened the frequency and severity of their migraine headaches.
+Since that time, FL-41 filtered lenses have been used to treat these and other conditions.

-Aided by funding from the Benign Essential blepharospasm Research Foundation, we have found that blepharospasm patients are more light sensitive than people who do not have blepharospasm.
-We have also found that when a patient with blepsharospasm has their light sensitivity treated, their blepharospasm symptoms are improved.
+Aided by funding from the Benign Essential Blepharospasm Research Foundation, we have found that blepharospasm and migraine patients suffer more from light sensitivity, vs. people who do not struggle with these conditions.
+We have also found that when these patients have had their light sensitivity treated, their blepharospasm and migraine symptoms have improved.

 For more information, contact:

 Fax: (801) 587-3764